Wholefood Soulfood Kitchen

 📖 Recipe

-These homemade pancakes are high in protein and really easy to make.
-A great recipe to make for when you’re short on time but crave a healthy breakfast that keeps you feeling full the whole morning.
+This easy protein pancake recipe is a great recipe to make for when you're short on time but crave a healthy breakfast that keeps you feeling full the whole morning.
+Plus, there's NO banana and NO oats included!

 Print Pin Rate